Skip to Content

 Auth DTOs

-// app/dtos/auth.dtos.go package dtos type RegisterRequest struct { Email string `json:"email" binding:"required,email"` Password string `json:"password" binding:"required,min=8"` FirstName string `json:"first_name" binding:"required"` LastName string `json:"last_name" binding:"required"` } type LoginRequest struct { Email string `json:"email" binding:"required,email"` Password string `json:"password" binding:"required"` } type RefreshRequest struct { RefreshToken string `json:"refresh_token" binding:"required"` } type AuthResponse struct { User *UserResponse `json:"user"` AccessToken string `json:"access_token"` RefreshToken string `json:"refresh_token"` }
+// app/dtos/auth.dtos.go package dtos type RegisterRequest struct { Email string `json:"email" validate:"required,email"` Password string `json:"password" validate:"required,min=8"` FirstName string `json:"first_name" validate:"required"` LastName string `json:"last_name" validate:"required"` } type LoginRequest struct { Email string `json:"email" validate:"required,email"` Password string `json:"password" validate:"required"` } type RefreshRequest struct { RefreshToken string `json:"refresh_token" validate:"required"` } type AuthResponse struct { User *UserResponse `json:"user"` AccessToken string `json:"access_token"` RefreshToken string `json:"refresh_token"` }

 Next Steps